MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/faq.md

 ![Portal login error](media/portal-login-error.png "Portal login error")

-Depending on the SKU type purchased, an administrator will need to either provide an appropriate license to the user, or have app passes available to the environment.
-If app passes are allocated to the environment, the portal will have to be restarted for changes to take effect.
+Depending on the purchased SKU type - such as different *Dynamics 365 SKUs*, *Power Apps per app plan* or *Power Apps per user plan*, an administrator will need to either provide an appropriate license to the users, or have appropriate number of app passes available to the environment.
+For more information about app passes, go to [Allocate or change capacity in an environment](https://docs.microsoft.com/power-platform/admin/capacity-add-on#allocate-or-change-capacity-in-an-environment).
+Once app passes are allocated to the environment, the portal will have to be restarted for changes to take effect.

-> [!NOTE]
-> Guest users added for [B2B collaboration](https://docs.microsoft.com/azure/active-directory/b2b/add-users-administrator) in the Azure Active Directory won't be considered as internal users, and will require logins.
+Guest users added for [B2B collaboration](https://docs.microsoft.com/azure/active-directory/b2b/add-users-administrator) in the Azure Active Directory won't be considered as internal users, and will require logins.

 For details about licensing of internal users, go to [Portal Licensing FAQ](https://docs.microsoft.com/power-platform/admin/powerapps-flow-licensing-faq#can-you-share-more-details-regarding-the-new-power-apps-portals-licensing).

-For details about use rights to portals for internal users, go to [use rights to portals for internal users](https://docs.microsoft.com/power-platform/admin/powerapps-flow-licensing-faq#can-you-clarify-the-use-rights-to-portals-for-internal-users).
+For details about use rights to portals for internal users, go to FAQ [use rights to portals for internal users](https://docs.microsoft.com/power-platform/admin/powerapps-flow-licensing-faq#can-you-clarify-the-use-rights-to-portals-for-internal-users) and [Licensing Guide](https://go.microsoft.com/fwlink/?linkid=2085130) section **Power Apps Portals – Use rights for Internal users**.

 ## Common Data Service environment lifecycle